qutang/mhealth-storage-format/feature-filename.md

 ### FEATUREID

 1. Locally unique identifier for among all features.
-2. Globally unique identifier when combining with VERSIONCODE.
+2. Globally unique identifier when combining with SOURCEID and VERSIONCODE.
 3. UPPERCASE style, allowed characters: *alphabets* and *digits*.
 4. Required.